minifisk/GraphQLRelayNextJS/README.md

 ```

 ### 3. Generate the queries
-Run the command to compile which requests need to be called for the nested components
+Run the command to compile which requests need to be called for the nested components.
+This will be placed in the __generated__ folder, and be kind of like the "blueprint" of which requests that need to be made for your app.
 ```bash
 npm run relay
 ```